-Financial liabilities - Classification, subsequent measurement and gains and losses Financial liabilities are classified as measured at amortised cost or FVTPL.
+Financial liabilities - Classification, subsequent measurement and gains and losses

-Financial habilities are classified as measured at amortised cost of FVTPL.
+Financial liabilities are classified as measured at amortised cost or FVTPL.

-A financial liability is classified as at FVTPL if it is classified as held-for-trading, it is a derivative or it is designated as such on initial recognition.
+A financial liability is classified as at FVTPL if it is classified as held-for-trading, it is a derivative, or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.